DRILL: How & When to Use the Drill:

 An important detail

-the same time Etching is being done, the cuticle skin is also being
+the same time the Etching is being done, the cuticle skin is also being

-exposed to the air during Etching, as you shoved the cuticle skin back.
+exposed during Etching, as you shoved the cuticle skin back.

-This new growth of the natural fingernail is still moist, and acrylic will not stick to the new growth
+This fresh natural fingernail is moist, and acrylic will not stick to it

-3. This is the reason that you DO
+3. This is the reason that we say "Do

 5. Solution: When you apply the